grafana/agent/docs/sources/flow/concepts/modules.md

 * Passing arguments to the loaded module.
 * Exposing exports from the loaded module.

 Module loaders typically are called `module.LOADER_NAME`.
-The list of module loader components can be found in the list of {{< param "PRODUCT_NAME" >}}
+The list of module loader components can be found in the list of {{< param "PRODUCT_NAME" >}} [Components][].
-[Components][].

 Some module loaders may not support running modules with arguments or exports.
 Refer to the documentation for the module loader you are using for more information.

 ## Module sources

 Modules are designed to be flexible, and can have their configuration retrieved from anywhere, such as:

-* The local filesystem
+* The local filesystem.
-* An S3 bucket
+* An S3 bucket.
-* An HTTP endpoint
+* An HTTP endpoint.

-Each module loader component will support different ways of retrieving module sources.
-The most generic module loader component, `module.string`, can load modules from the export of another Flow component:
+Each module loader component supports different ways of retrieving module.sources.
+The most generic module loader component, `module.string`, can load modules from the export of another {{< param "PRODUCT_NAME" >}} component:

 ```river
 local.file "my_module" {